Foreign relations of Croatia: Foreign policy since independence

 Refugee returns accelerated since 1999, reached a peak in 2000, but then slightly decreased in 2001 and 2002.
-The OSCE mission in Croatia has continued to monitor the return of refugees and is still recording civil rights violations.
+The OSCE Mission to Croatia, focusing on the governed by the UNTAES, continued to monitor human rights and the return of refugees until December 2007 with the OSCE office in Zagreb finally closing in 2012.
 Croatian Serbs continue to have problems with restitution of property and acceptance to the reconstruction assistance programmes.
-Combined with lacking economic opportunities in the rural areas of former Krajina, the return process is highly troubled.
+Combined with lacking economic opportunities in the rural areas of former Krajina, the return process was only partial.